aleus/ChaosHub/README.md

 # ChaosHub
-Desktop application for notes and other stuff
+Desktop application for notes and other stuff.
+Work in progress.